Samenx/Chess/README.md

-A simple Chess Game Developed Completely using java language, this jess gam implement the basic Roles like:
+A simple Chess Game Developed Completely using java language, this game implement the basic functions like:
 1. pieces movement
 2. checks and checkmate
 3. Pins